steint23/a2j-kommunikationsplattform/README.md

 ### Node.js and Homebrew

-We aim to use the current active [LTS version of Node.js](https://nodejs.dev/en/about/releases/), which is V20 at the time of writing.
-There is a `.tool-versions` file to simplify setup using [nodenv](https://github.com/nodenv/nodenv) (install Node version by running `nodenv install`) or [asdf](https://github.com/asdf-vm/asdf-nodejs) (check and install used Node version by running `asdf current`).
+We aim to use the current active [LTS version of Node.js](https://nodejs.dev/en/about/releases/), which is V22 at the time of writing.
+There is a `.nvmrc` file to simplify setup using [nvm](https://github.com/nvm-sh/nvm) (install Node version by running `nvm current`) and a `.tool-versions` file to install Node.js with [asdf](https://github.com/asdf-vm/asdf-nodejs) (check and install used Node version by running `asdf current` and/or `asdf install nodejs XX.XX.X`).

 Additionally we use [Git Hooks](#git-hooks) that can be installed with [Homebrew](https://brew.sh/), please check if brew is available on your machine with `brew -v` command.